Life after a transplant for non Hodgkin lymphoma

 Once your white cell count has recovered enough, you will be able to go just about anywhere.
 This will take roughly 3 to 6 months, but you must check with your doctor to be sure.

-You will not be able to get back to your usual daily life until your white cell count is nearing normal.
+You won't be able to get back to your usual daily life until your white cell count is nearing normal.
 It is a good idea to go back to work or school part time at first, until you have got some of your strength back.
 Talk to your employer, teacher or tutor about this.
 You may also want to think about whether you would like them to talk to your colleagues or other students about your illness and treatment.
 Or whether you would like to do this yourself.